Therapy for Perfectionism & People-Pleasing:

 • You’re an expert at being a “chameleon” or “shape shifter” — adjusting your needs and personality to those around you.

-• You feel pressure to be low-maintenance or easygoing.
+• You feel pressure to be low-maintenance, easygoing, or “perfect”.

 • You feel out of touch with yourself and what you want.